AnubisSec/anubissec.github.io/_posts/2019-02-16-Giddy-HackTheBox-WriteUp.md

 Clicking around on this page, reveals this url: `https://10.10.10.104/mvc/Product.aspx?ProductSubCategoryId=27`

-This looks like an excellent place to attempt an SQLi.
+This looks like an excellent place to attempt an SQLi against the `ProductSubCategoryID` parameter.
 Capturing this request in Burp Suite, I saved the request and ran it through sqlmap.

 ![](/assets/images/Giddy/Giddy-SQLmap.png)

 After finding this SQLi injection, I then tried to dump all the tables, get some passwords, get a working SQL shell/OOB shell, the usual stuff.
-Nothing seemed to work.
+Nothing seemed to work fully.

 I would get a `xp_cmdshell` session through SQLmap, but I couldn't get any true remote exectution to work.
 Doing some digging into how exactly `xp_cmdtree` works and what is going on to actually allow SQL make system commands, I ran into a another SQL command similar to this called `xp_dirtree`.